Russia tries to press its offensive into Ukraine’s east

 The Ukrainian military confirmed that its forces had withdrawn from the city of Lysychansk, the last bulwark of Ukrainian resistance in the Luhansk province, one of the two regions that make up the country’s eastern industrial heartland of Donbas.
 The Russians also control about half of Donetsk, the second province of Donbas.

-An intelligence briefing Monday from the British Defense Ministry said that Russian forces will “now almost certainly” switch to capturing Donetsk, a large portion of which remains under the control of Ukrainian forces.
-The briefing said the conflict in Donbas has been “grinding and attritional,” and is unlikely to change in the coming weeks.
+“There was a risk of Lysychansk encirclement,” Haidai told the Associated Press, adding that Ukrainian troops could have held on for a few more weeks but would have potentially paid too high a price.

+“We managed to do centralized withdrawal and evacuate all injured,” Haidai said.
+“We took back all the equipment, so from this point withdrawal was organized well.”

-The General Staff of the Ukrainian military said the Russian forces were currently focusing their efforts on pushing toward the line of Siversk, Fedorivka and Bakhmut in the Donetsk region.
-The Russian army also has intensified the shelling of key Ukrainian strongholds of Sloviansk and Kramatorsk, deeper in Donetsk.
+Then Ukrainian General Staff said Russian forces were now focusing their efforts on pushing toward the line of Siversk, Fedorivka and Bakhmut in the Donetsk region.
+The Russian army has also intensified its shelling of the key Ukrainian strongholds of Sloviansk and Kramatorsk, deeper in Donetsk.

 On Sunday, six people, including a 9-year-old girl, were killed in the Russian shelling of Sloviansk and another 19 people were wounded, according to local authorities.
 Kramatorsk also came under fire on Sunday.